rachelwritingcode/RaspberryPiPythonWorkshop/README.md

 # PythonRpiWorkshop
-This is a work in progress, using Raspberry Pi and python, this is a repo for workshop materials for introducing Raspberry Pi and python to new programmers.
+This is a repo to hold workshop materials for the upcoming Women Who Code Raspberry Pi and Python Workshop

+Instructions on installing Raspberry Pi OS: